-- What type of budget do you have for a new furnace?
+- What is your budget for a new furnace?

 - How much can you afford each month in heating bills?

-- Do any of the residents living in the home suffer from respiratory problems?
+- Do any of the residents living in the home suffer from respiratory issues?

 - How big does the system need to be to heat your size of home?

 But have you ever thought about your furnace efficiency rating?
-Do you know what it means?
+Are you sure what it means?

 Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some lower, so the AFUE rating does not factor this into their rating.
-If you are concerned that your furnace or duct system is not energy efficient, give your Voorhees installation experts
+The duct work in each home is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
+If you feel that your furnace or duct system is not energy efficient, give your Voorhees installation experts